-The consolidated financial statements comprises of First Education Company K.S.C.C. (the "Parent Company") and its subsidiaries (collectively, the "Group") The Parent Company is a Kuwaiti closed shareholding company registered and incorporated in Kuwait on 20 December 2005.
+The consolidated financial statements comprises of First Education Company K.S.C.C. (the "Parent Company") and its subsidiaries (collectively, the "Group").
+The Parent Company is a Kuwaiti closed shareholding company registered and incorporated in the State of Kuwait on 20 December 2005.

-The principal activities of the Group comprise the following:
+The principal activities of the Parent Company is as follows: